songrise/MLLM4Art/README.md

 python mllm_API_evaluate.py --config <REPLACE_WITH_YOUR_CONFIG_PATH>
 ```

 The expected output is a JSON file in the same format as `./data/2AFC/2AFC_global_N_5000.json`, but with the `winner` field filled according to your model's predictions.
+I suggest always evaluate all 5,000 pairwise tasks, as the correlation script will handle the missing human annotations.

 ### Benchmark Correlation Performance